Get the Facts on the Impact of ObamaCare on Medicare

 No. It’s against the law for someone who knows that you have Medicare to sell you a Marketplace plan.
 This is true even if you have only Part A or only Part B.

-ObamaCare doesn’t raise premiums for seniors; the AARP has predicted that it could hold the costs of Medicare Part B premiums down, if not lower them.
-The official formula for determining Medicare Part B premiums was established by Congress years ago and has not been negatively affected by ObamaCare.
+The ACA (ObamaCare) doesn’t raise premiums for seniors.
+The AARP has predicted that it could hold the costs of Medicare Part B premiums down, if not lower them.
+The official formula for determining Medicare Part B premiums was established by Congress years ago and has not been negatively affected by the ACA (ObamaCare).

-Despite the fact that ObamaCare does not affect seniors premiums, premiums for high income seniors who earn more than $85,000 or couples with incomes in excess of $170,000 are set to rise, as they would have done with or without ObamaCare.
+Despite the fact that ObamaCare does not affect seniors’ premiums, premiums for high-income seniors who earn more than $85,000 or couples with incomes over $170,000 will rise, as they would have done with or without the ACA (ObamaCare).

-Even though ObamaCare “cuts” Medicare; it isn’t really a cut, it’s health care reform aimed at improving care for seniors and their families.
-The fact is, millions more seniors will be covered under the Affordable Care Act.
+Even though ObamaCare “cuts” Medicare, it isn’t really a cut.
+Its health care reform aimed at improving care for seniors and their families.
+The fact is seniors will be continued to be covered by Medicare under the Affordable Care Act and will enjoy additional benefits like an extra wellness visit and reduced costs in the Part D ‘donut hole’.
 Here are some things that the program does to improve Medicare:

-• ObamaCare closes the “donut hole” that was causing Seniors not to be able to afford their prescriptions.
-(The Medicare “donut hole” is the Part D drug coverage limit where seniors must start paying out of pocket for their prescriptions.)
-In 2012, seniors got a 50 percent discount when buying brand name drugs and 14 percent discount on generic drugs covered by Medicare Part D. This reform gets stronger every year, increasing coverage and closing the donut hole until it disappears in 2020.
-From that point on, seniors will only pay usual drug co-pays.
+• The ACA (ObamaCare) closed the “donut hole” that was causing Seniors not to be able to afford their prescriptions.
+(The Medicare ‘donut hole’ is the Part D drug coverage limit where seniors must start paying out of pocket for their prescriptions).
+In 2012, seniors got a 50 percent discount when buying brand-name drugs and 14 percent discount on generic drugs covered by Medicare Part D. This reform increased coverage and closed the donut hole until it disappeared in 2020.
+From 2020 on, seniors have only paid usual drug co-pays.

-• ObamaCare expands existing coverage for seniors, including preventive care and wellness visits without charging you for the Part B co-insurance or deductible.
+•The ACA (ObamaCare) expands existing coverage for seniors, including preventive care and wellness visits without charging you for the Part B co-insurance or deductible.
 Seniors will no longer need to put off preventive care and check-ups due to costs.
-This reform has been active since 2011 and gives seniors better access to cancer screenings, wellness visits, personalized prevention plans, vaccines, flue shots and more.
+This reform has been active since 2011 and gives seniors better access to cancer screenings, wellness visits, personalized prevention plans, vaccines, flu shots, and more.

 • New initiatives to support care coordination, your doctor may get additional resources to make sure that your treatments are consistent.

-• ObamaCare reduces payments to Medicare advantage rewarding those providers who increase the quality of their coverage.
-Medicare Advantage payouts are now be more in line with other areas of Medicare.
+•The ACA (ObamaCare) reduces payments to Medicare Advantage rewarding those providers who increase the quality of their coverage.
+Medicare Advantage payouts are now more in line with other areas of Medicare.

-• ObamaCare reigns excess spending on Medicare Advantage, which is currently causing a burden on the tax payer that is disproportionate to the amount of people it helps.
+•The ACA (ObamaCare) reins in excess spending on Medicare Advantage, which is currently causing a burden on the taxpayer that is disproportionate to the number of people it helps.
 Medicare Advantage is run by private insurers and costs $1,000 or more per person.

 • According to the CMS Medicare beneficiaries are expected to save, on average, about $4,200 over the next 10 years due to lower drug costs, free preventive services, and reductions in the growth of health spending.

-Children under the age of 26 are able to be covered under their parents insurance.
-The caveat, however, is that if your parents are over 65 and therefore receive Medicare you are no longer eligible to be covered under their insurance.
-While this may “make sense” it comes as a low blow to those who took the law at face value.
+Children under the age of 26 can be covered under their parent’s insurance.
+The caveat, however, is that if your parents are over 65 and therefore receive Medicare, you are no longer eligible to be covered under their insurance.
+While this may “make sense,” it comes as a low blow to those who took the law at face value.

 Medicare and the Donut Hole

-Most Medicare Prescription Drug Plans have a coverage gap (also called the “donut hole”).
+Most Medicare Prescription Drug Plans have a coverage gap called the “donut hole.”
 This means there’s a temporary limit on what the drug plan will cover for drugs.
-Seniors in the Medicare Part D “donut hole” can now get a 50% discount when buying Part D-covered brand-name prescription drugs and a 14% discount on generic drugs covered by Part D. The discount is applied automatically at the counter of the pharmacy—so seniors don’t have to do anything to get the discount.
-By 2020, the donut hole will be eliminated completely.
+Seniors in the Medicare Part D “donut hole” can now get a 50% discount when buying Part D-covered brand-name prescription drugs and a 14% discount on generic drugs covered by Part D. The discount is applied automatically at the counter of the pharmacy so seniors don’t have to do anything to get the discount.
+By 2020, the donut hole is scheduled to be eliminated completely.
 Read more about the Medicare Part D Coverage Gap (Donut Hole).

-When we started this website the law had not gone into full effect and there was a lot of “what if scenarios” thrown out there to scare seniors.
-Now in 2014 with a solid 4 years of healthcare reform under our belts America is finding that the Affordable Care Act is living up to it’s promises and even exceeding expectations in some cases.
+When we started this website, the law had not gone into full effect, and there was a lot of “what-if scenarios” thrown out there to scare seniors.
+By 2014, with a solid 4 years of healthcare reform, America is starting to see proof that the Affordable Care Act is living up to its promises and even exceeding expectations in some cases.
+Of course, what will happen in the future under President Trump, is very uncertain.
 According to a July 2014 report by the Medicare program’s Boards of Trustees:

-• Medicare’s trust fund is extended 13 more years, to 2030, under the ACA.
+• Medicare’s trust fund will be extended 13 more years, to 2030, under the ACA.

 • Projected Part B premiums for 2015 will not increase for the second year in a row.